-To evaluate the features and our system, we constructed 4 well-known classifiers-naive Bayesian classifier (NBC), linear discriminant analysis (LDA), K nearest neighbors (KNN), and support vector machine classifier (SVC)-and used them in the standard model based on the handbook by Duda et al.25 (1) NBC is based on the Bayes theorem, with the strong constraint of feature independence.
+To evaluate the features and our system, we constructed 4 well-known classifiers-naive Bayesian classifier (NBC), linear discriminant analysis (LDA), K nearest neighbors (KNN), and support vector machine classifier (SVC)-and used them in the standard model based on the handbook by Duda et al.25 1) NBC is based on the Bayes theorem, with the strong constraint of feature independence.
 Although the assumption of feature independence is not strict for real cases, NBC remains a popular classifier because of its robustness and easy implementation.
-(2) LDA finds an optimal linear transformation, which retains class separability while reducing variation within each class.
-(3) KNN is an incremental and lazy classification
+2) LDA finds an optimal linear transformation, which retains class separability while reducing variation within each class.
+3) KNN is an incremental and lazy classification algorithm.

-Table 2.
-Experimental Results of GA Features and PCA Features algorithm.
 This classifier is simple and easily implemented.
-(4) SVC, originally explored by Vapnik,26 is an important kernel technique used for pattern analysis.
+4) SVC, originally explored by Vapnik, 26 is an important kernel technique used for pattern analysis.
 SVC can estimate a maximum-margin hyperplane to separate the data.
 Usually, the selection of the appropriate kernel functions and the corresponding parameters is vital for a real application.